matiasllo/nbdevtest/README.md

-# nbdev template
+# nbdev template2

-Use this template to more easily create your nbdev project.
+Use this template to not more easily create your nbdev project.